reamdc1/gbeer_standalone/README.md

-gbeer_standalone
+GBEER_standalone
 ==========

 Overview
 --------

-gbeer_standalone is a tool to quantify and visualize the evolutionary changes that occur in gene blocks. gbeer_standalone is designed to be run from the command line, or as part of a web installation, and has tools and options designed to accomodate these two roles.
+GBEER_standalone is a tool to quantify and visualize the evolutionary changes that occur in gene blocks.
+GBEER_standalone is designed to be run from the command line, or as part of a web installation, and has tools and options designed to accomodate these two roles.

 Released under GPL version 3 licence.
 See http://www.gnu.org/licenses/lgpl.html or